ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 Compilation of Contiguous Regions Segment:
 ------------------------------------------
 We now go through the details of how Contiguous Regions are compiled.
-We deal with the the presence and absence of default label separately.
+We deal with the presence and absence of default label separately.

 No-default case:
 ----------------